stripe-samples/checkout-single-subscription/README.md

 You should see events logged in the console where the CLI is running.

 When you are ready to create a live webhook endpoint, follow our guide in the docs on [configuring a webhook endpoint in the dashboard](https://stripe.com/docs/webhooks/setup#configure-webhook-settings).

+**[Optional] Adjust other environment variables**

+The other environment variables are configurable:

+`STATIC_DIR` tells the server where to the client files are located and does not need to be modified unless you move the server files.

+`DOMAIN` is the domain of your website, where Checkout will redirect back to after the customer completes the payment on the Checkout page.

 ## FAQ